Tigers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 - In 10 games as the underdog over the last 10 matchups, the Tigers have posted a mark of 1-9.

-- In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total four times.
+- When it comes to the total, the Tigers and their foes are 4-6-0 in their last 10 contests.

-- The Tigers have a 1-3-0 record against the spread over their previous 10 matchups (bookmakers set runlines in four of those games).
+- The Tigers are 1-3-0 against the runline over their past 10 games (four of those matchups had a spread listed by oddsmakers).

 |Tigers Injury Report